 In one study, women who consumed higher amounts of monounsaturated and Omega-3 fatty acids showed better performance on cognitive tests.
 On the other hand, women whose diets included more saturated and trans-fats had less desirable outcomes.
 There was no difference found with how much fat the women ate, but instead, the type of fat seemed to be the key factor influencing their brain's performance.

-In another study, conducted by a Gene Bowman, a Naturopathic Medical Doctor at OHSU, it was found that trans fat not only resulted in poor brain performance, but participants also had “less total cerebral brain volume.”
+In another study, conducted by a Gene Bowman, a Naturopathic Physician at OHSU, it was found that trans fat not only resulted in poor brain performance, but participants also had “less total cerebral brain volume.”

 60% of Your Brain is Fat